It all starts with a title. The better the title, the stickier the title, the more likely you’ll suck us in.

 Is it reputation management, perception management?
 Or search management?

 As I’m wont to do oh so frequently, I started thinking about the term reputation management and what that really meant.
-Literally defined for us in the digital world, it’s about managing your reputation online.
+Literally defined for us in the digital world, it’s the practice of managing your orgs reputation online.

-Which means for most of us, reputation management means trying to control or do something about the bad comments that show up on Google’s first page of search results about our brand.
+For most of us lay people, reputation management means trying to control or do something about the bad comments that show up on Google’s first page of search results about our brand.
 That something is usually defined as using social media and search techniques to make it go away or… Could we say that might be… Social Media Optimization?

 Don’t get me wrong, I love Rohit’s definition or ” new rules” of SMO